htvekov/hasp-docs/docs/styling.md

 ### Value

-Value is an arbitrary text drawn to the background.
+Value is an arbitrary text drawn on top of an object.
 It can be a lightweight replacement for creating label objects.

 | Property | Type      | Required | Default | Description
 |----------|------------|----------|---------|--------------